steve1316/uma-android-training-helper/README.md

 - Lastly, Tesseract performs OCR on it using [@amate's jpn.traineddata](https://github.com/amate/UmaUmaCruise).
 It then takes that string and begins comparison with the strings stored in [CharacterData.kt](https://github.com/steve1316/uma-android-training-helper/blob/main/app/src/main/java/com/steve1316/uma_android_training_helper/data/CharacterData.kt) and [SupportData.kt](https://github.com/steve1316/uma-android-training-helper/blob/main/app/src/main/java/com/steve1316/uma_android_training_helper/data/SupportData.kt) to determine the highest similarity.
 If the confidence is higher than the set minimum, then it will have the Notification in your Notification Drawer updated to be the Event Rewards for each option.
 If not, then the Notification will be updated to indicate failure.

 # Disclaimer
-Due to the notoriously difficult nature of Kanji, this tool will fail when it encounters too many Kanji in the Event title during OCR detection due to my lack of experience with Tesseract.
+Due to the difficult nature of Kanji, mileage may vary when using this.
 I have added an option to adjust the Threshold value in the Settings to allow manual adjustment to improve OCR accuracy.
-Mileage may vary.

 # Features
-- [x] Perform OCR text detection on the fly for Uma Musume's training events.
+- [x] Perform OCR text detection on the fly with a floating overlay button for Uma Musume's training events and then display the results as a Notification.
-- [x] Add support for all characters.
+- [x] Support for all Characters.
-- [x] Add support for all support cards.
+- [x] Support for all Support Cards.

-# Requirements
-WIP
+- [x] Various settings to adjust such as enabling automatic retry upon OCR failure.

 # Instructions
 1. Download the .apk file from the ```Releases``` section on the right and install it on your Android device.
 If you want to build the .apk yourself, do the following: